September 20, 2022

 As the trail got closer to the town, it cut between a cluster of homes.
 Then it transitioned from a dirt trail to a long series of wooden stairs.

-I thought the stairs were going to be a just a short run that a private homeowner built on the hillside to get to their garden more easily.
-But, the stairs went on and on for several flights.
+I assumed these stairs would be a short run that a private homeowner built on the hillside to access their garden more easily.
+However, these stairs continued for several flights.
 And then it turned into a wooden boardwalk.
 And then a wooden bridge over a creek.
 And then even more stairs!

 Once our little pilgrim trio turned into Munitibar, we ran into Simon (the Englishman I’d sat next to at the cult coffee stand).
 I hadn’t seen him since the albergue in the old dairy farm two days ago.

 Simon stayed at the monastery last night too, but he’d left before Charles and Renato were up.
-And now he was currently wandering around town looking for an open bar or restaurant.
-Unfortunately, we’d soon learn from one of the locals that all the bars and restaurants in Muntibar were closed for another hour yet.
+And now he was wandering around town looking for an open bar or restaurant.
+Unfortunately, we soon learned from one of the locals that all the bars and restaurants in Muntibar were still closed for another hour.
 Aw, C’mon.
-What is up with all these places being closed?
+What’s going on with all these places being closed?

 Rather than hanging around Muntibar and waiting for something to open, Simon joined up with our small pack.
 And now we were four pilgrims heading back into the Spanish countryside – with Charles and Renato walking in the lead, while Simon and I reacquainted ourselves behind them.